 Audit Fees.
 Fees for professional services rendered for the audit of the Company's annual financial statements, reviews of the financials included in UTMD's quarterly reports on Form 10-Q and related regulatory reviews, and audit of its internal controls in accordance with the Sarbanes Oxley Act of 2002.
+The 2017 aggregated audit fee total was \$152,046 compared to \$155,756 in 2016.

 Audit-Related Fees.
-Fees for due diligence in connection with acquisitions and related accounting consultations, compliance with financing arrangements and attest services that were not required by statute or regulation.
+Fees for due diligence in connection with acquisitions and related accounting consultations, travel expenses, compliance with financing arrangements and attest services that were not required by statute or regulation.

 Tax Fees.
-Fees for tax filing, preparation and tax and IRS audit advisory services.
+Fees for tax filing, preparation and tax advisory services.
+The 2017 aggregated tax fee total was \$43,677 compared to \$43,307 in 2016.